Psychiatric atrocities: 10 shameful interventions inflicted on the 'mentally ill'

-Hippocrates in the 5th century B.C. proposed a “Humoral Theory of Mental Illness” that suggested that mental disorders were caused by “hot blood” that needed to be extracted to achieve a cure.
+Hippocrates in the 5th century B.C. proposed a 'Humoral Theory of Mental Illness' that suggested that mental health problems were caused by 'hot blood' that needed to be extracted to achieve a cure.
 Further impetus to the medicinal potential of blood-letting was provided in the early 17th century when William Harvey described the circulation of the blood through the body.
-Subsequently, the removal of blood via leeches and other methods became a widespread practice for the treatment of both physical and mental illnesses.
+Subsequently, the removal of blood via leeches and other methods became a widespread practice for the treatment of both physical and mental distress.

 In the 2nd half of the 19th century, physicians strived to justify their claims to possess the expertise to treat madness by deploying a range of increasingly eccentric interventions.
 Many of these so called treatments involved some form of physical assault on the patient’s body, including: sudden immersion in cold water; buckets of ice-cold water poured over the patient’s head; rapid spinning in a chair; 48-hours continuous exercise on a treadmill; whipping with stinging nettles and applying red-hot pokers simultaneously to the head and feet!

 Incarcerating wives for the convenience of their husbands

 Psychiatrists have the statutory power to compulsorily admit to a mental institution those deemed to be insane and continue to this day to exercise this power with disturbing regularity.
 The criteria for legitimately concluding that someone is suffering from a mental disorder of sufficient severity to justify involuntary incarceration have always been contentious and psychiatrists have often been notably swayed in their judgements by the prevalent culture and whim of the time.